Nádasdy Mansion

-Water, gas lighting and telephone as well as a sewerage network was built and introduced in the 19th century.
+Water, gas lighting, and telephone as well as a sewerage network was built and introduced in the 19th century.
 In addition to traditional stoves and fireplaces, heating was provided by an air-inflating system with a peat boiler in the basement.
 A special feature of the building is that the kitchen is not located in the castle, but in a separate building erected in the garden; food was delivered to the main building on underground rails.
 The building had a separate church, which was consecrated in 1885.
 After World War II and the escape of the Nádasdy family, the building was looted.
 The castle came into the possession of the Ministry of Defense in 1982.
-From 1982 to 1994, the building stood vacant; due to the lack of basic maintenance work, its consistency has deteriorated significantly.
-It was soaked several times and the building was not heated in winter, as a result the wood paneling of the Hall of Ancestors and the library were filled with mold fungi.
+From 1982 to 1994, the building stood vacant; due to the lack of basic maintenance work, the building fabric deteriorated significantly.
+It was soaked several times and the building was not heated in winter; as a result, the wood paneling of the Hall of Ancestors and the library were coated with mold fungi.

 The building was declared a priority monument in 1993, after which it became the property of the Hungarian state, the property management of the National Trusteeship of Monuments.
 The rehabilitation began with the renovation of the façade in September 2009.
 The castle and its park today functions as a museum.
 Within the framework of the National Castle Program and the National Castle Program, the building was renovated: the paintings were returned to the Hall of Ancestors, the ground floor was reconstructed, and a café and museum shop were created.